emanuel-metzenthin/KELOS-on-Kafka/README.md

 The concept of local outliers was first brought up by Breunig et al. in [1].
 They were detected by computing the so called *local outlier factor* (LOF), a metric that measures the k-nearest neighbor distance of a point relative to the k-nearest neighbor distance of the points k-nearest neighbors.
 Though originally a batch computation, it has since been adapted to the streaming case by computing the LOF in an incremental way [2].
 This was further improved upon with MiLOF [3], an algorithm that reduces the memory usage and time complexity of the outlier detection.

+All these algorithms use the local outlier factor for ranking the outliers, but there are other approaches as well.
+One of them is Kernel density estimation (KDE), a statistical technique for estimating probability density functions.
+It was first used for outlier detection in [5] then improved upon in [6].
+The KELOS algorithm [4] implemented in this repository is the first to adapt KDE-based outlier detection to the streaming scenario.

 # 5 Architecture